Connect with us

 His main concern is inflation.
 He said the ACA, which he described as a step in the right direction, had helped lower his insurance premiums but hadn’t controlled health care prices.
 “Something needs to be done to rein in inflation,” he said.

-Annicchiarico said he wants to see health care prices regulated by the federal and worries Trump would try to repeal the ACA.
+Annicchiarico said he wants to see health care prices regulated by the federal government and worries Trump would try to repeal the ACA.
 He noted access is still an issue and said getting a dermatology appointment for his daughter meant waiting eight months.

 Aalianna Marietta, 21, a college student, said health care was important to her, particularly abortion rights, so she would be voting for Biden.
 “I am 100% pro-choice, and I cannot see myself voting for someone who is racist and a misogynist,” she said of Trump.

 Deb Shope, 57, out walking her dog in Lebanon, said health care is a top issue for her because she works as a clinical social worker and sees how important good health coverage can be.
-She said she was voting for Biden because she liked how he has tried to people get coverage and address their mental health care needs.
+She said she was voting for Biden because she liked how he has tried to help people get coverage and address their mental health care needs.

 Shope said it’s hard to look beyond how Trump acts as a person.
 Asked if she is worried about him getting reelected, she said people shouldn’t worry about things out of their control.